oracle/node-oracledb/INSTALL.md

 ## <a name="overview"></a> 1.
 Node-oracledb Overview

 The [*node-oracledb*][4] add-on for Node.js powers high performance Oracle Database applications.
+The architecture is shown in [Node-oracledb Architecture][60].

-The steps below create a Node.js installation for testing.
+The steps below create a Node.js installation with node-oracledb.
 Adjust the steps for your environment.

-This node-oracledb release has been tested with Node.js 10, 12 and 14 on 64-bit
-Oracle Linux, Windows and macOS.
-Note Node.js 10.16, or later is required.
-The add-on can also build on some 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.
-Older versions of node-oracledb may work with older versions of Node.js.
+This node-oracledb release has been tested with Node.js 12, 14 and 16 on Oracle Linux x86_64 (releases 7 and 8), Windows, and macOS (Intel x86).
+The add-on may also build on Linux ARM (aarch64), Windows 32-bit, Solaris and AIX environments, but these architectures have not been tested.
+This version of node-oracledb may work with older Node.js versions if they are [Node-API][53] version 4 compatible.
+Older versions of node-oracledb may also work with older versions of Node.js.

 Node-oracledb requires Oracle Client libraries version 11.2 or later, and can connect to Oracle Database 9.2 or later, depending on the Oracle Client library version.
-The architecture is shown in [Node-oracledb Architecture][60].

 Node-oracledb is an [add-on](https://nodejs.org/api/addons.html) available as C source code.
 Pre-built binaries are available